lisabang/iqsar/ReadMe.md

 IQSAR
 =====

-IQSAR is a project designed to enable chemoinformaticians to make reproducible QSARs purely in IPython or Python.
-It is meant for use with the IPython notebook.
+IQSAR is a project designed to enable chemoinformaticians to make reproducible QSARs purely in Jupyter or Python.
+It is meant for use with the Jupyter notebook and currently only supports Python 2 but is being rewritten to support Python 3.
 In order to run IQSAR, clone this git, change to the IQSAR directory, and do:

 ```
 python setup.py install